 - You and your spouse have two separate businesses or blogs, with two separate social media accounts.
 It allows you to share the same interface working on different profiles and share the scheduler.

-If your business is shared by someone else, you’ll be capable of opening more number of social media accounts and co-managing them.
-I certainly could not engage with 50 social media on my own (I can’t even name 50!)
+If your business is shared by someone else, you’ll be capable of opening more social media accounts and co-managing them.
+I certainly could not engage with 10 social media on my own (I can’t even name 50!)
 So the additional member feature does make sense and I think it’s very reasonable.

 Bulk Scheduling Using CSV File

-Whilst Free version only allows you to schedule your post one by one, with Pro version you can create and schedule up to 350 posts at a time using a CSV file.
+Whilst the Free version only allows you to schedule your posts one by one, with the Pro version you can create and schedule up to 350 posts at a time using a CSV file.
 You type in Date & time, message and hyperlink in separate columns and upload the CSV file onto Hootsuite’s scheduler all at once.
-The great thing is that the link will automatically shortened to ow.ly.
+The great thing is that the link will automatically be shortened to ow.ly.

-The free version of Hootsuite only provides three basic overview analytics for Twitter, Facebook and Google+ respectively.
-Whereas with Pro, you can choose to have a few more customised reports displayed in your screen.
+The free version of Hootsuite only provides three basic overview analytics for Twitter and Facebook respectively.
+Whereas with Pro, you can choose to have a few more customised reports displayed on your screen.

-Above examples are all Twitter analytics, generally require higher points (10-30) but with Facebook, Google+ and LinkedIn reports are mostly 5 points each.
+The above examples are all Twitter analytics, and generally require higher points (10-30) but with Facebook and LinkedIn, reports are mostly 5 points each.

-Facebook for example, you can have “Likes by Region” “Likes by Language” “Daily Page Activity” “Compare Public Pages” “Gender Summary” and so on, each one of which uses 5 points.
-So you can display quite a few detailed and customised charts in your reports screen.
+Facebook, for example, you can have “Likes by Region” “Likes by Language” “Daily Page Activity” “Compare Public Pages” “Gender Summary” and so on, each one of which uses 5 points.
+So you can display quite a few detailed and customised charts on your reports screen.

 $50 per month!
-That’s quite extortionate, isn’t it.
+That’s quite extortionate, isn’t it?
 I take it that Hootsuite would dissuade you from buying extra points.
-You can’t manage more than 50-points worth of analytics, your screen will likely to be too crowded and disorganised.
+If you can’t manage more than 50-points worth of analytics, your screen will likely to be too crowded and disorganised.
 Unless you are a syndicated business, in which case better off with higher, the Enterprise option.